rkillickdev/plan-it-go/TESTING.md

 | ---- | :----: |
 | As a Site User I feel a positive emotional response while interacting with the site so I am engaged and continue to use and return [#32](https://github.com/rkillickdev/plan-it-go/issues/32) | Pass |

-`Continuity of styling, imagery and functionality across the site means that each page has a familar feel when the user lands on it.
+`Continuity of styling, imagery and functionality across the site means that each page has a familiar feel when the user lands on it.
 Static images used on the site have been selected to invoke a curiosity about travel and the desire to find out more about destinations around the world.
 Even if errors occur, they are handled gracefully in keeping with the site aesthetics, so users are not taken away from this positive experience.
 User Interactions with the functionality of the site are designed to be simple and intuitive and provide a pleasing user experience`

 | User Story | Satisfies Acceptance Criteria |
 | ---- | :----: |